-- supersede Robert's Rules of Order.
-The Elections Committee has no power to overrule the election rules under any circumstances. - 6-7.
-The Director of Elections shall give a final report on the results of the election when there are no remaining unresolved matters. - 7-8.
-For the benefit of the students, the Elections Committee shall establish voting booths across campus on the days of the election.
-Committee members will ensure that no campaigning occurs within 25 feet of a voting booth. - 8-9.
+- For the benefit of the students, the Elections Committee shall establish voting booths across campus on the days of the election.
+Committee members will ensure that no campaigning occurs within 25 feet of a voting booth. - S. 9.
 The Elections Committee must pass an amended version of these Election Rules before the second to last Student Assembly meeting of each semester.

-C. Independence of the Elections Committee
+336 C. Independence of the Elections Committee